kestra-io/docs/content/docs/15.how-to-guides/api.md

 ![modified_kv](/docs/how-to-guides/api/modified_kv.png)

-When we open the key, we can see the value has also been modified to reflect our request.
+When we open the key, we will see the value has also been modified to reflect our request.

 ![modified_value_kv](/docs/how-to-guides/api/modified_value_kv.png)

-If we want to fetch the value from the KV Store, we can do so with the following [GET Request](https://kestra.io/docs/api-reference/open-source#get-/api/v1/namespaces/-namespace-/kv/-key-) `/api/v1/namespaces/{namespaces}/kv/{key}`.
+If we want to fetch the value from the KV Store, we will do so with the following [GET Request](https://kestra.io/docs/api-reference/open-source#get-/api/v1/namespaces/-namespace-/kv/-key-) `/api/v1/namespaces/{namespaces}/kv/{key}`.
 In this example, we can fetch the latest value from the key `my_key`:

 ```bash
 curl -X GET http://localhost:8080/api/v1/namespaces/company.team/kv/my_key